 In each division, AB stresses a more structured and disciplined environment geared toward preparing each player, regardless of ability, for the demands of baseball at the next level.

 The Gold teams are the most competitive, designed for the all-star caliber player with advanced skills.
 Players must try out and be selected for these teams, and a greater time commitment is required of players.
 Gold teams play against other Gold level teams in the Diablo 680 League and occasional tournaments.
-Gold teams are coached by AB head coaches Jon Zuber and Clint Hoover.
+Gold teams are coached by AB head coaches Jon Zuber and Scott Tully.
 An additional team fee is required to participate.

 Our house teams accommodate the less skilled and still developing player who wants to continue baseball beyond Little League.
 House teams are selected with the goal of creating competitive balance, with no cuts.
 House teams play in local leagues against other house teams, and are coached by parent volunteers, with additional periodic training from our AB coaches.
 There is no additional team fee.